jiseop-byeon/jiseop-byeon.github.io/index.md

 ---

 ## 🎓 Education
-- **M.S. in Civil Engineering** — The University of Texas at Austin, Texas, USA
+- **M.S. in Civil Engineering** — The University of Texas at Austin, Austin, Texas
   *Expected Graduation: May 2026*
 - **B.S. in Architectural Engineering** — Hanyang University, Seoul, Korea
+  *Minor: Mechanical Engineering*
+  *Degree Honors: Summa Cum Laude*
+  *Exchange Student: Civil and Environmental Engineering at the University of Michigan (Fall 2021)*

 ---